HomeLatest NewsIndustryKyndryl to invest $2.25 billion in India over next three years, to set up AI Lab in Bengaluru

 As part of its social impact efforts, the company aims to provide digital training to 200,000 citizens through partnerships with educational institutions and the National Institute of Electronics & Information Technology (NIELIT).
 It also plans to expand early-career programmes in collaboration with graduate schools and research centres.

-The Bengaluru AI Lab will also support high-impact engagements in areas such as governance, infrastructure and cyber resilience, with outcomes expected to be showcased at the AI Impact Summit organised by the Government of India in February 2026.
+The Bengaluru AI Lab will also support high-impact engagements in areas such as governance, infrastructure and cyber resilience, with outcomes expected to be showcased at the AI Impact Summit organised by the of India in February 2026.

 Kyndryl was created in November 2021 as a result of a spin-off from IBM.
 IBM separated its managed infrastructure services business into a new independent public company, which was named Kyndryl Holdings, Inc.

 IBM retained its focus on hybrid cloud and AI.
-Kyndryl took over the responsibility for managing IT infrastructure services, including data centers, networking, and mission-critical technology operations for clients.
+Kyndryl took over the responsibility for managing IT infrastructure services, including data centers, networking, and mission-critical technology operations for enterprise clients.

 Get the day's headlines from Tech Observer straight in your inbox